Occupancy Analytics for Corporate Real Estate Managers

-Allocate workspace according to the real-life use patterns, provide the required occupancy reports to the inspection agencies and adapt your facility operations to the staff needs.
+Allocate workspace according to the real-life use patterns, provide the required occupancy reports to the inspection agencies, and adapt your facility operations to the staff needs.

 As a corporate real estate manager you’re focused on finding better ways to utilize and control the workspace and facilities around it.
 With the workplace rapidly changing and more and more companies looking to create a flexible and activity-based working environment, you need to be able to understand how the buildings are used in order to make informed decisions.

-Facility managers currently lack the information about how space is used.
+Facility managers currently lack information about how space is used.
 Traditional tools for measuring space utilization inside and outside of buildings do not offer enough detail or flexibility – most of the time best available data is a month in arrears with the granularity of one day.
 This is challenging for everyone involved:

 - Employees want to be able to see which internal and external spaces have the capacity so they can tailor their behavior and attendance accordingly and